-The dates of any full-time Pre-OPT must align with a semester since ISS must confirm that you meet one of the requirements above.
+The dates of any full-time Pre-Completion OPT must align with a semester since ISS must confirm that you meet one of the requirements above*.
 For example, if you want a full-time summer Pre-OPT, your start date must be after the Spring semester ends.
 The end date must be before the Fall semester begins.

 Any full-time Pre-Completion Optional Practical Training authorization you receive is subtracted from your total 12‑month period.

 Any part‑time OPT (20 hours per week or less) is deducted at the rate of one day of practical training for every two part‑time days of OPT authorized.